Ryan-gomezzz/soyl-website/README.md

 ### Deployment Checklist (Vercel + Supabase)

 - Create Supabase project and configure storage bucket as described above
+- **Use Session Pooler connection string** (not direct connection) for `DATABASE_URL` in Vercel
+  - This is required because Vercel is IPv4-only and direct connections require IPv6
+  - Get it from: Project Settings → Database → Connection String → Session pooler
 - Set all environment variables in Vercel matching the `.env.local` example
 - Run `npx prisma migrate deploy` against the production database
 - Configure reCAPTCHA keys and verify SendGrid sender identity